iyliahutta/singapore-hdb-resale-prices/README.md

 <img src="README_files/figure-gfm/plot lease date and price-1.png" style="display: block; margin: auto;" />

+Finally, we can also examine whether the HDB resale prices follow a pattern or trend over time.

 ### Choosing feature variables to predict HDB resale prices

 In predicting HDB resale prices, the exploratory analyses revealed some